WATCH: Fan Tackled After Trying To Run On Court During Sixers-Wizards Game 4

 Earlier, in New York, a spectator spit at Atlanta’s Trae Young as he prepared to inbound the ball during the Knicks-Hawks series.

-Three fans were banned in Utah after Grizzlies guard Ja Morant said they “just went too far” with him or his family.MORE NEWS: Jersey Shore Visitors Get Taste Of Sunshine On Memorial Day After Rainy, Cold Weekend
+Three fans were banned in Utah after Grizzlies guard Ja Morant said they “just went too far” with him or his family.MORE NEWS: Philadelphia Police Investigate ATM Explosion In Chestnut Hill

 (© Copyright 2021 CBS Broadcasting Inc. All Rights Reserved.
 The Associated Press contributed to this report.)